Dog Man (book series): Musicals

 A musical based on the series, titled Dog Man: The Musical, was produced Off-Broadway by TheatreWorksUSA in 2019, with music by Brad Alexander and a book and lyrics by Kevin Del Aguila.
 After its debut in New York City, the musical embarked on a North American tour, returning to Off-Broadway in 2023.
 As of 2025, the musical continues to tour venues throughout the United States.

 In 2023, Cat Kid Comic Club: The Musical premiered Off-Broadway.
 Written and produced by the same team, the musical is an adaptation of the Cat Kid Comic Club series.

 Video game

 A video game entitled Dog Man: Mission Impawsible was released by Mindscape on December 6, 2024.
 Created as a 2-D side-scrolling platformer, the game follows Dog Man, Li'l Petey, and 80-HD, who work together to track down the key to the city after it is stolen by the F.L.E.A.S.

+A second video game entitled Dog Man: Bark in Action is set to released on October 27, 2026.